krusynth/billhunt.dev/_posts/2023-01-24-government-sales.md

 For labor/services contracts: An agency doesn't need to have ever heard of you before you submit a response to an RFP.
 In fact, it's usually better that we haven't.
 Every RFP will ask for details of your previous performance; this along with your key personnel (the staff who will be doing the work - usually we ask for their resumes) and price are the main things that matter here.
 And if you don't have relevant previous experience, you're probably not going to win the bid.

-_"As an federal employee, cold calls are a good way for me to learn about new offerings and approaches."_
+_"As a federal employee, cold calls are a good way for me to learn about new offerings and approaches."_

 Please, please, **please** spend more time engaging in the community outside of your agency.
 It's important to stay on top of changes in your field.
 Again, there are lots of conferences and events going on all the time, where you can learn about new solutions.
 For instance, the CIO Council & GSA host a wide variety of [working groups](https://digital.gov/communities/) that are open to government employees.
 And here in DC there are the alphabet soup of non-profits that host in-person and virtual events which are free for government employees: [ATARC](https://atarc.org/), [ACT-IAC](https://www.actiac.org/), [AFCEA](https://www.afcea.org/), [AFFIRM](https://www.affirm.org/) just to name a few.